tsuraan/Jerasure/README.txt

 There are two directories:

-The home directory contains the jerasure code.
+The src directory contains the jerasure code.

 The Examples directory contains the example programs.